forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 * Eval functionality isn’t available.

 * Hot swapping isn’t permitted.
-These actions kill your debugging session.
+These actions kill your debugging session:
     * Installing or uninstalling a package
     * Saving changes that cause your org’s metadata to recompile
         ___